Lessons & Coachings

 I offer lessons in violin and/or piano, with some students studying both instruments simultaneously.
 Although the methods I use are independent for each instrument, I am able to tailor a unique experience for each student with no conflicting advice between the instruments.
 I often accompany students on either instrument as well, supplying early and constant exposure to playing chamber music, crucial to developing a well-rounded music experience.

 Depending on the distance, I can travel to your home or another location for the lessons.
-Home-schooled children, collegiate students, the self-employed or those with flexible schedules may opt for lessons earlier in the day.
+Home-schooled children, collegiate students, the self-employed, retirees or those with flexible schedules may opt for lessons earlier in the day.

 Aside from the purchasing/renting of the instruments for which I can refer reputable businesses, I can take care of purchasing most materials and supplies, saving you time and guesswork.
 The costs for the items can be reimbursed at the following lesson.